 Hermaphrodite marijuana plants develop both male and female flowers.
-While it is a natural feature of the cannabis plant, it is an undesired trait when growing marijuana for consumption, since there is a great chance to obtain a plant full of seeds, what seriously reduces the quantity and quality of the final product.
+While it is a natural feature of the cannabis plant, it is an undesired trait when growing marijuana for consumption, since there is a great chance to obtain a plant full of seeds, which seriously reduces the quantity and quality of the final product.

 Hermaphroditism can have 2 origins: genetic and environmental.

-Regardless its genetic sensitivity, a marijuana plant can also become hermaphrodite by the influence of stress.
+Regardless of its genetic sensitivity, a marijuana plant can also become hermaphrodite by the influence of stress.
 When it feels that the flowering conditions are too hard, hermaphroditism is an effective and natural way to shorten this period, pollinating its female flowers with the pollen of a few male clusters (usually called “bananas”).

 - Harvesting too late, when the grower misses the deadline for harvesting his/her plants

 - Mechanical stress: broken branches, damaged roots, pruning during flowering,…

 - Irrigation issues (lack or excess)